Are you an avid reader?

 And, if you have a book blog, and are happy to share reviews on it, then you could get free books in return as a tour host for the website.

-When you sign up for the website, you provide details about yourself and what types of genres that you like.
+When you sign up for the website, you provide details about yourself and what types of genres you like.

 Then, the site will contact you when books become available that match your interests.